ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 a.
 Increase disk size.
 Ballpark 30% extra than expected volume.

 b.
-If Redis is at max capacity, then split single Redis instance to multiple instances and adjust your application architecture.
+If Redis is at maximum capacity, split a single Redis instance into multiple instances and adjust your application architecture.

 c.
 Turn off persistence if it is not required.
 Change to CACHE mode.

 Disk cannot be scaled down.
 Memory can be scaled down.
-As Redis is in-memory data store, we recommend that you evaluate your ongoing data size before downsizing memory of your instance as significant reduction can result in error.
+Because Redis is an in-memory data store, we recommend that you evaluate your ongoing data size before downsizing memory of your instance as significant reduction can result in error.
 This is because
 {: note}

-## Error 3: Scaling an instance is stuck or taking longer
+## Error: Scaling an instance is stuck or taking longer

-With {{site.data.keyword.Bluemix_notm}}, you can scale or resize your instance as your data needs grows.
-We offer auto-scaling and manual scaling from UI, CLI, and APIs.
+With {{site.data.keyword.Bluemix_notm}}, you can scale or resize your instance as your data needs grow.
+We offer auto-scaling and manual scaling from the UI, CLI, and APIs.
 However, you should be careful as you resize your instance.
 If your scaling is taking longer, it could be for one of the following reasons:

 a.
-Your instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move their workload at the moment.
-In this case, a new cluster is formed and their instance is moved, which can take upto 90 minutes.  — Shashank: Not sure if we shall write this?
+Your instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move your workload to currently.
+In this case, a new cluster is formed and your instance is moved, which can take up to 90 minutes.  — Shashank: Not sure if we shall write this?
 Seems weakness at our side at our side.
 Perhaps a rephrase?

 b.
-Customer has reduced its memory drastically (eg: from 16GB RAM to 10GB RAM), however, their data store size (disk) is higher eg: 11GB.
+You have reduced its memory drastically (eg: from 16GB RAM to 10GB RAM), however, your data store size (disk) is higher eg: 11GB.
 In these cases, there is not sufficient space in RAM to read data from disk, and formation might get stuck.

 ### Solutions:
 {: tsResolve}

 a.
 Redis is single threaded.
-Customers are expected to use 3-5 threads at max.
+You are expected to use a maximum of 3-5 threads.
 This will increase the probability of a cluster availability.
 It is rare to have redis cluster or high Cores.

 b.
-Ask customers to increase their RAM and DISK based on their IO needs.
+Increase your RAM and DISK based on your I/O needs.

 c.
-Customers should not reduce their RAM drastically.
-Gradual decrement is advised.
+You should not reduce your RAM drastically.
+You are advised to gradually decrement.

 There should be watermark memory left for Redis to perform its inherent processes.
 {: note}

-## Error 4: READONLY You can't write against a read only slave
+## Error: READONLY You can't write against a read only slave

 {{site.data.keyword.databases-for-redis}} has a two nodes, master and replica.
 Users can connect only to master node and replica is used for ensuring high-availability, which is generally unaccessible to customers.
 However, because of certain reasons, as it can be with any remote connections, a switchover can occur where the replica is promoted to master.
 Users can experience a momentary blip in service, and no other impact is expected if they are configured correctly.